 Some babies may find it difficult to break down the proteins present in the cows’ milk.
 Simply breastfeed your baby as long as you can

-Sometimes the pesticide residue on strawberries may be the culprit behind allergy in babies.
+Sometimes the pesticide residue on strawberries may be the culprit behind allergies in babies.
 Blackberries and Raspberries are other berries that are known to evoke allergenic responses in babies.
-You don’t necessarily have to wait for your child to ingest berries and show allergy, sometimes the smell and even touch is enough to determine allergy.
-Its advised to wait for at least 12 months before introducing berries to babies
+You don’t necessarily have to wait for your child to ingest berries and show allergy, sometimes the smell and even touch are enough to determine the allergy.
+It’s advised to wait for at least 12 months before introducing berries to babies.

-Tree nuts such as almonds, walnuts, cashews etc. are also one of the top most reasons for allergies in baby.
-So read the label carefully for any nuts and particularly cereals as they may contain ground nuts
+Tree nuts such as almonds, walnuts, cashews, etc. are also one of the top reasons for allergies in babies.
+So read the label carefully for any nuts and particularly cereals as they may contain ground nuts.

-Wheezing, coughing, hives, watery eyes or even losing consciousness are some of the symptoms of allergy to shellfish.
-Chuck out ground crab meat, shrimps or scallops if shellfish energy is determined.
-Anaphylaxis is a potential fatal situation triggered by shellfish allergy.
-It is characterized by trouble breathing, which progresses quickly and may cause a person to pass out
+Wheezing, coughing, hives, watery eyes, or even losing consciousness are some of the symptoms of allergy to shellfish.
+Chuck out ground crab meat, shrimps, or scallops if one has a shellfish allergy.
+Anaphylaxis is a potentially fatal situation happens due to shellfish allergy.
+It is characterized by trouble breathing, which progresses quickly and may cause a person to pass out.

-Tomatoes are perhaps one of the most widely used ingredient in our food.
-And we love to stick out our finger smeared with tomato sauce to check out their reactions to sweet and tangy puree.
-However, you need to be careful here, since there are a lot of cases where babies have been reported to be hypersensitive to tomatoes, especially raw tomatoes
+Tomatoes are perhaps one of the most widely used ingredients in our food.
+And we love to stick out our fingers smeared with tomato sauce to check out their reactions to sweet and tangy puree.
+However, you need to be careful here, since there are a lot of cases where babies have seen hypersensitive to tomatoes, especially raw tomatoes.

 Apart from these, some babies may show allergic reactions to meat, rice, chocolate, cinnamon, and citrus fruits.
 It’s wise to refrain from feeding gas-causing foods to babies such as broccoli and beans as they may further exacerbate the situation.